marciogualtieri/Summarizer/README.md

  the provided interface `TableReader`, which is used by CSV jdbc's database driver.

 A custom table reader has been implemented to fetch CSV data using the HTTP or HTTPS protocols.
-Particularly the method `TableReader.getReader()` returns a `InputStreamReader`, thus, we can take advantage of the decorator pattern to handle compressed data by using `GZIPInputStream`.
+Particularly the method `TableReader.getReader()` returns `InputStreamReader`, thus, we can take advantage of the decorator pattern to handle compressed data by using `GZIPInputStream`.

 Once the custom reader has been implemented, it's pretty strait forward to perform standard SQL queries to compute the summary required for the report output.

-Just for the fun of it, I have used SpringBoot instead of a standard stand-alone Spring application.
+Just for the fun of it, I have used [SpringBoot](http://projects.spring.io/spring-boot/) instead of a standard stand-alone Spring application.
 Unfortunately [JBehave](http://jbehave.org/reference/stable/maven-goals.html), a powerful BDD (Behavioral Driven Development) framework, isn't yet compatible with SpringBoot, therefore, for my JBehave and JUnit tests, I have used standard Spring (both use their respective Spring runners and use the same `applicationContext.xml` file for